A guide to making sure you get the right cover every time

 - Consider travelling in the off peak or shoulder season to avoid the crowds and to get the best* accommodation (and travel) deals.

-- If your prepaid accommodation is non-refundable, make sure your travel insurance covers you for cancellations.
+- If your prepaid accommodation is non-refundable, consider making sure your travel insurance covers you for cancellations.

 - Consider how much time you will be spending in your room when deciding on the number of stars your hotel should have.